 ―James Klise, The Art of Secrets

 Of course, all those forms are difficult to remember.
-That’s why “alum” eventually popped up as a shortened unisex form.
-At first, “alum” was frowned upon as extremely informal, but more and more, it’s becoming accepted as a replacement for all of the longer and more gender-specific Latin words.
+That’s why alum eventually popped up as a shortened unisex form.
+At first, alum was frowned upon as extremely informal, but now it’s accepted as a replacement for all of the longer and more gender-specific Latin words.
 Why?
 Because two syllables are easier than three, and unspecified gender is easier than using a language that isn’t spoken anymore—which is probably in part because it insisted on far too many distinctions between singular and plural, male and female.
 So, more and more, folks see it as an acceptable gender-neutral option.

 An example of alum:

-“Minnesota governor may be funny, but he’s no ‘SNL’ alum.
-Uffdah!”
+“Minnesota’s governor may be funny, but he’s no Saturday Night Live alum.”

 —The Los Angeles Times